 The Immigrant Learning Center, Inc. (ILC) was co-founded in 1992 by Diane Portnoy, a certified teacher and teacher trainer, and Joan Broude, a certified guidance counselor.
 During the 1980’s, Diane and Joan worked together at an adult education program in Peabody, Massachusetts, and witnessed the influx of immigrants and refugees coming into the state and into their program.
 They recognized the growing need statewide for more English As A Second Language (ESL) programs for immigrants so they could take that critical first step in creating a new and prosperous life in America.
 In 1991, they decided to open their own school that would be an English-immersion program with intensive instruction, offered weekdays and free of charge.

 After 9/11, The ILC expanded its mission in 2003 to educate the public about the positive impact immigrants have on the country, the economy and our communities.
-This initiative is known as the Public Education Program.
+This initiative is known as the Public Education Institute.
 The ILC, its founders and staff have received numerous awards and recognition locally and nationally for outstanding service to the immigrant community and as a model adult education program.